aasifamaze/Bash-Cheat-Sheet/README.md

-du -h|--human-readable # List current directory, subdirectories and file sizes in a human readable format du -d|--max-depth      # List current directory, subdirectories and file sizes within the max depth du -d 0                # List current directory size
+du -h|--human-readable # List current directory, subdirectories and file sizes in a human readable format du -d|--max-depth      # List current directory, subdirectories and file sizes within the max depth du -d 0                # List current directory size ncdu                   # Tool to find the most used directories and files in a filesystem
 ```

 ## Memory Usage